 Cycling in Transylvania: Five Itineraries from the Saxon Land

-Cycling in Transylvania is one of the best ways to uncover this great part of Romania.
+Cycling in Transylvania is one of the best ways to uncover this beautiful region of Romania.
 Whether you’ll cycle for a couple of days or only for a few hours, you’ll have a lot of fun and one of the most original travel experiences of your life.
-You have plenty of options to choose from the big route of over 200 km of marked trails in Podisul Tarnavelor and Hartibaciu, a vast area of traditional Saxon villages, fortified churches, mouth-watering dishes and a slow-paces lifestyle hard to find somewhere else.
+You can choose from the over 200 km of marked trails in Podisul Tarnavelor and Hartibaciu, a vast area of traditional Saxon villages, fortified churches, mouth-watering dishes and a slow-paced lifestyle hard to find somewhere else.

 Our five recommendations vary from shorter and easier trails to longer and more intense itineraries from the counties of Brasov, Mures and Sibiu.
-Just remember to have enough water with you and, if possible, avoid cycling on extreme heat.
+Just remember to have enough water with you and to avoid cycling on extreme heat.

 Sighisoara – Malancrav

 This is for sure one of the most scenic trails if you’re planning to go cycling in Transylvania.
-Departing from Sighisoara, you’ll go on a steep hill up to the plateau Breite where you’ll see centuries old oaks before descending on a magical forest trail to the first village of the day: Stejareni.
+Departing from Sighisoara, you’ll go on a steep hill up to the Breite plateau where you’ll see centuries-old oak trees before descending on a splendid forest trail to Stejareni, the first village on your way.

-The route continues partly on paved and gravel roads, but you’ll spend most of your time biking through forests and meadows covered with almost infinite wild flowers.
+The route continues partly on paved and gravel roads, but you’ll spend most of your time biking through forests and meadows covered with almost endless views of wildflowers.
 In Cris you can stop for refreshment at the small village shop across the medieval Bethlen Castle.
-Your next stop is Malancrav, a true landmark of the Saxon heritage of Transylvania where you can visit the local fortified church and the many and talented local artisans.
+Your next stop is Malancrav, a true landmark of the Saxon heritage of Transylvania where you can visit the local fortified church and the many talented local artisans.